oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/query-data-lakes/query-data-lakes.md

 * Create an OCI Object Storage bucket cloud location and load customers data from this location into ADB and create database tables.
 * Create an Amazon S3 bucket cloud location and link to potential customers churners and create an external table.
 * Create a new table that joins the three created tables to show customers data and churners.
-The tables data originated from the OCI and S3 buckets.
+The tables data originated from the OCI and Amazon S3 buckets.

 ### Prerequisites
 None.